aluxian/Messenger-for-Desktop/README.md

 1. Download [whatsie-x.x.x-linux-arch.deb][LR]
 2. Double click and install, or run `dpkg -i whatsie-x.x.x-linux-arch.deb` in the terminal
+3. Start the app with your app launcher or by running `whatsie` in a terminal
-3. Done!
+4. Done!
 The app will NOT update automatically, but you can still check for updates

-You can also use aptitude:
+You can also use aptitude (recommended):

 ```
+# Download my gpg key to make sure the deb you download is correct
 gpg --keyserver pool.sks-keyservers.net --recv-keys 1537994D
 gpg --export --armor 1537994D | sudo apt-key add -

+# Add my repository to your sources list (skip if you've done this already)
+# Replace <channel> with stable, beta or dev (pick stable if you're unsure)
-echo "deb https://dl.bintray.com/aluxian/deb stable main" | sudo tee -a /etc/apt/sources.list
+echo "deb https://dl.bintray.com/aluxian/deb <channel>" | sudo tee -a /etc/apt/sources.list

+# Install Whatsie
 sudo apt-get update
 sudo apt-get install whatsie
 ```